bijuli74/CodingNinjas-Competitive-Programming-2023/Sorting/README.md

 For the fourth number, the contribution to the sum is 9 (1+5+3).
 For the fifth number, the contribution to the sum is 4 (1+3).
 Hence the sum is 15 (0+1+1+9+4).

+# Test

+## Party Over
+Ninja is coming after a long party to his home, but he faces a monster while returning.
+Monster puts up a condition to Ninja in order to free him.
+The monster gives him ‘n’ strings and asks him to sort them.
+However, he adds an extra condition to him.
+Since the monster knows that Ninja could do it easily, the monster wants him to sort them using the last letter of each string.
+If there are strings with the same last character, sort them based on their second last character and so on.

+## 3Sum $
+You are given an array/list ARR consisting of N integers.
+Your task is to find all the distinct triplets present in the array which adds up to a given number K.
+An array is said to have a triplet {ARR[i], ARR[j], ARR[k]} with sum = 'K' if there exists three indices i, j and k such that i!=j, j!=k and i!=j and ARR[i] + ARR[j] + ARR[k] = 'K'.
+Note:
+1. You can return the list of values in any order.
+For example, if a valid triplet is {1, 2, -3}, then {2, -3, 1}, {-3, 2, 1} etc is also valid triplet.
+Also, the ordering of different triplets can be random i.e if there are more than one valid triplets, you can return them in any order.
+2. The elements in the array need not be distinct.
+3. If no such triplet is present in the array, then return an empty list, and the output printed for such a test case will be "-1".

+## Maximum activities
+You are given N activities with their start time Start[] and finish time Finish[].
+You need to tell the maximum number of activities a single person can perform.
+Note:
+A person can only work on a single activity at a time.
+The start time of one activity can coincide with the end time of another.

+## Two City Scheduling $
+Ninja is planning to organize an exhibition in which ‘2N’ peoples are coming.
+The hall’s capacity in which the exhibition is going to take place is only ‘N’.
+So, ninja thinks of organizing two exhibitions in 2 different cities, ‘CITY_A’ and ‘CITY_B’, each of capacity ‘N’.
+All ‘2N’ people will come to the exhibition but in the group of ‘N’ in two different cities.
+Ninja wants your help in organizing this event.
+You are given an array ‘COST’ where “COST[i] = [COST_TO_Ai, COST_TO_Bi]”, in which ‘COST_TO_Ai’ is the cost of the ith person to fly to the city A, and ‘COST_TO_Bi’ is the cost of the ith person to fly to the city B. Your task is to find the minimum cost of organizing the exhibition in which every person flies to a city such that exactly ‘N’ people arrive in each city.
+Note:
+The intersection of the set of the persons who go to ‘CITY_A’ to those going to ‘CITY_B’ is to be disjoint set, whereas the union must be the ‘2N’.